ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_datasets.md

 # Slot: datasets

-One or more Dataset that are part of this submission.
+One or more Dataset entities that are part of this Submission.

 URI: [GHGA:Submission_datasets](https://w3id.org/GHGA/Submission_datasets)